 Family Walks in Washington Grove

 Nestled behind the reservoir atop Cobb’s Hill is a beautiful grove of giant old oaks, named Washington Grove after our first President.
-A dedicated coalition of people and neighborhood groups is collaborating with The Friends of Washington Grove and the City to restore and protect the Grove.
+In coordination with Flower City Looking Good, learn about Washington Grove's birds, geology and more on a family walk.

 TIME: 9 a.m. to noon